 - Pick a legal transcription provider that goes above and beyond to grow their transcriptionist’s education and skills.
 While it’s useful, transcriptionists don’t need to be certified to work for a legal transcription company.
 The level of certification a transcriptionist has determines the abilities of the transcriptionist.
 If the transcriptionist has their professional legal transcription certification, it means they have impeccable skills and can transcribe the most complex files.

-At Transcription Outsourcing, we make sure all of our legal transcriptionists are certified or have the equivalent experience.
+At Ditto Transcripts, we make sure all of our legal transcriptionists are certified or have the equivalent experience.
 Many companies don’t do this as they don’t have the right insurance, or they aren’t in the US.
 They know they won’t show up in court if verification of the transcript’s accuracy and authenticity is needed.

 Ask your provider what kind of certification the transcriptionists have before sending your files.
 And definitely ask them if they are willing to legally certify their transcripts so that you can use them in court.